MDU-PHL/abritamr/README.md

                         Set if you would like to use point mutations, please provide a valid species. (default: )
 ```

-You can also run abriTAMR in `rpeort` mode, this will output a spreadsheet which is based on reportable/not-reportable requirements in Victoria.
+You can also run abriTAMR in `report` mode, this will output a spreadsheet which is based on reportable/not-reportable requirements in Victoria.
 You will need to supply a quality control file (comma separated) (`-q`), with the following columns:

 * ISOLATE
 * SPECIES_EXP (the species that was expected)